 - Does equipment size matter?
 At what point does the Enercoat® Treatment Service become attractive?

 - How does the age of HVAC equipment affect the cost of the treatment?

 Older units, having suffered greater damage from corrosion, present a shorter payback period.
-Treating 12 to 15-year-old units typically produces 15 to 25% energy reduction, 50% Energy Efficiency Ratio (EER) improvement, and even higher comfort cooling improvements expressed in latent cooling.
 It is important to point out that the restored efficiency is sustained.
 On new(er) equipment where the direct energy efficiency improvement payback is not as fast, preventing corrosion damage from occurring with Enercoat® avoids the losses in the first place.

 - How much will the treatment increase the lifespan of my air conditioning unit?

 Most systems fail as a result of condenser coil inefficiency which strains and spoils the entire refrigeration system.
 The Enercoat® Treatment Service essentially eliminates the root-cause of equipment failure: condenser corrosion.
-The treatmentt remains the most significant maintenance step for improving all aspects of HVAC performance.
-The cost of the Enercoat® Treatment Service applied to units is typically one tenth the cost of new equipment.
+The treatment remains the most significant maintenance step for improving all aspects of HVAC performance.
+The cost of the Enercoat® Treatment Service applied to units is typically one-tenth the cost of new equipment.
 The sooner the treatment, the longer lasting the equipment.

 The Enercoat® Treatment Service is backed by a ten-year warranty.

 - Does Enercoat® reduce operational costs?
 Which ones?